wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     _infringement offence_ means an offence under [section 162][188] or [section 163][193].

-    Section 162A: inserted, on 1 December 1999, by [section 91][482] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 162A: inserted, on 1 December 1999, by [section 91][484] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 162B Commission of infringement offence

 *   Where any person is alleged to have committed an infringement offence, that person may either---

-    *   (a) be proceeded against for the alleged offence under the [Summary Proceedings Act 1957][483]; or
+    *   (a) be proceeded against by filing a charging document under [section 14][485] of the Criminal Procedure Act 2011; or

     *   (b) be served with an infringement notice as provided for in [section 162C][191].

-    Section 162B: inserted, on 1 December 1999, by [section 91][482] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 162B: inserted, on 1 December 1999, by [section 91][484] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

+    Section 162B(a): replaced, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 162C Infringement notices

 *   (1) Where a constable observes a person committing an infringement offence, or has reasonable cause to believe such an offence is being or has been committed by that person, an infringement notice in respect of that offence may be served on that person.

-    (2) Any constable (not necessarily the constable who issued the notice) may deliver the infringement notice (or a copy of it) to the person alleged to have committed an infringement offence personally or by post addressed to that person's last known place of residence; and, in that case, for the purposes of the [Summary Proceedings Act 1957][483], it (or the copy) is to be treated as having been served on that person when it was posted.
+    (2) Any constable (not necessarily the constable who issued the notice) may deliver the infringement notice (or a copy of it) to the person alleged to have committed an infringement offence personally or by post addressed to that person's last known place of residence; and, in that case, it (or the copy) is to be treated as having been served on that person when it was posted.

     (3) Every infringement notice must be in the prescribed form and must contain the following particulars: